 I do understand however why the authors want to draw the attention to the tetrahedron.
 The Platonic solids, of which the tetrahedron is one specimen, are mentioned like the prime numbers as clearly recognisable mathematical material, which would make the solids suited as a purposeful signal to aliens.
 But I think that’s something quite different than hiding √2 somewhere in your pattern.

 How could someone create this?

-Based on the high resolution images a geologist was able to explain the authors about the likely origins of the mounds, they are probably the remnants of mud volcanoes.
+Based on the high-resolution images a geologist was able to explain the authors about the likely origins of the mounds, they are probably the remnants of mud volcanoes.
 These have a natural origin, but the authors point at the disaster at Sidoarjo, Indonesia, where since 2006 huge amounts of mud are flowing out of a borehole.
-If we on Earth can cause such an eruption of mud by accident, it is perceivable that an even more advanced civilization could do this on purpose on a location at will, isn’t it?
+If we on Earth can cause such an eruption of mud by accident, it is perceivable that an even more advanced civilisation could do this on purpose on a location at will, isn’t it?
 And if a number of mounds were already almost in the right place for such a message to start with, maybe only a couple would have to be added tot complete the pattern.
 At least that’s the far-fetched theory of the authors.
-If true, the aliens have been quite lucky that in the mean time no other mounds have formed naturally in the area of the design, which of course would have made the message unreadable …
+If true, the aliens have been quite lucky that in the meantime no other mounds have formed naturally in the area of the design, which of course would have made the message unreadable …

 How accurate is the pattern?

 Eventually, that’s the main question when we want to evaluate the claims in the article.
 In the Viking photos, the smallest details have a real size of about hundred meters.
 The newer material has a far higher resolution: one pixel = 5 meters.
 I think it is good to have a look yourself to get some feeling for the level of detail.
 Below is an image taken by the Mars Orbiter in 2012 (click the image for an enlargement).